betheden/hebrew-grammar/content/person_second.rst

 Summary
 -------

-Second person is used when the narrator or speaker refers to the reader or listener.
+The second person form of a term refers to the person(s) being addressed by a writer or speaker.

 Article
 -------